sean-chester/relational-databases/sql/README.md

 This gives us a metric by which to claim the first query is better: it only uses 4 instances of the above set of operators (SELECT, FROM, JOIN, and WHERE), whereas the second query uses 6 instances (2×SELECT, 2×FROM, 2×WHERE).
 This is the metric that you should aim to minimise with the SQL queries that you submit.
 You would receive more marks for the first query than the second one.

 It is important to remember that this is an exercise in code simplification and creative thinking, not in performance optimisation.
 Although you are trying to minimise the number of operator references, SQL is a _declarative language_ and there is no specific reason to assume that the first example query will run faster than the second one.
 However, simple and idiomatic code is easier for compilers to optimise, so there could be tangential performance benefits to striving for simpler—or at least shorter—queries.
+_The real intent here is to leverage an assumed correlation between this "golf score" metric and the quality of a SQL query to encourage you to write better SQL_.

 You are given instructions to create (optionally) a MySQL database.
 Moreover, you are given twenty `.sql` files that are unfortunately empty except for a comment indicating their intended query and their mapping between "SQL Golf" scores (i.e., total instances of the aforementioned operators/tokens) and grade.
 For example, the above problem would be represented by the following `example.sql` file: